 A: This depends wholly on the jurisdiction, the firm you join and your level of PQE.

 In the Channel Islands, associates at the leading firms can expect to earn salaries in line with their contemporaries at silver circle firms in London.
-Further afield in the Cayman Islands, Bermuda, and the British Virgin Islands, associate salaries with the leading firms can exceed those at Magic Circle and top tier US firms in London.
+Further afield in the Cayman Islands, Bermuda, and the British Virgin Islands, associate salaries with the leading firms can exceed those at Magic Circle and top-tier US firms in London.

 The remuneration structure in the offshore market varies from firm to firm.
-Generally speaking, offshore lawyers are paid a generous base salary plus discretionary bonus but some firms offer a more modest base salary plus commission on billings.
+Generally speaking, offshore lawyers are paid a generous base salary plus a discretionary bonus but some firms offer a more modest base salary plus commission on billings.

 A huge incentive for most lawyers considering a move offshore is the significant reduction in income tax.
 Rates vary from jurisdiction to jurisdiction and so does the cost of living.